Atelo-Temp/Geant4-Scintillator/README.md

 - 8) Optics (RENAME: -> Scintilllator ?
 SPECTROSCOPY ?)

-Same as scintillator, but reintroduces histogramming, radioactive decay, and full geometry (Or just histogramming, or just histo + decay)
+Same as scintillator, but reintroduces histogramming (and optical photon detection/absorption positions)

-TODO: count edep from gammas, to see how many optical photons generated (as well as detected, absorbed, etc - SEE: LXeHistoManager.cc)
+TODO: Count edep from gammas, compare with how many optical photons generated (as well as detected, absorbed, etc - SEE: LXeHistoManager.cc)

+- 9) XYZ

+Same as optics, but reintroduces radioactive decay, and full geometry

 - 9) Spectroscopy (RENAME: Deposition ?
 TODO) (TECHNICALLY THE FIRST DRAFTING OF THIS CAME AFTER DECAY ...)